 5.2.b.
 Scope of the project:

-This amendment specifies modifications to the IEEE Std 802.11 medium access control (MAC) specification to introduce mechanisms to enable data privacy..
+This amendment specifies modifications to the IEEE Std 802.11 medium access control (MAC) specification to specify new mechanisms that enable deployment of data privacy services..

-This amendment preserves the existing IEEE Std 802.11 mechanisms that could fulfill current privacy compliance obligations to provide users of 802.11 to protect personal data
+This amendment preserves the existing IEEE Std 802.11 mechanisms that could fulfill current privacy compliance obligations to enable such services.

 5.3 Is the completion of this standard dependent upon the completion of another standard: No.